oliviergaumond/eShopOnContainers/setup-azure.md

 Note: in the original repository some of the workflow files didn't had the `workflow_dispatch` configuration to enable the manual trigger.
 I added these in my version, you can do the same.

 ## Pre-setup
-Next we have some additionnal configurations to run on the AKS cluster before deploying the application.
+Next we have some additional configurations to run on the AKS cluster before deploying the application.

 Run these commands in your cloud shell.
 Make sure you are located at the root directory where you cloned the repository.
 ```